Saki-Ota/QUT/IFQ716/assingment_1/structure.md

 ### Route path
 - The route path should follow the endpoints documented in Swagger

-## URL
+## Request URL
 # GET request
 - Movies
 /moveis/search/{title}